winston/rails_utils/README.markdown

 Therefore the `page_class` helper converts `create` to `new` and `update` to `edit` so that you only need to write CSS to target `new` and `edit`, and not all four actions.

+For finer grained control, you can also choose the use the 2 methods that are used to build `page_class` individually.
+The two methods are `page_controller_class` and `page_action_class`.

 ## #`javascript_initialization`

 This helper method attempts to initialize JavaScript classes and methods based on a standard structure.